Nondairy-Creamer/multicolor_cellID_for_calcium_recording/README.md

 Run create_calcium_reference.m and select the brainscanner folder This generates calcium_data_average_stack.mat

-Load the AML into the NeuroPAL software
+Load the .mat into the NeuroPAL software
 Preprocessing > Artifact Removal > Manual
 Draw a region around any autofluorescence in the gut and any other oddities Auto-Detect